-So the title has a bit of superlative in it.
-What was I gonna say, the most kinda good fantasy baseball team?
+So the title is a bit of a superlative.
+What was I gonna say, “The Mostly Kinda Good Fantasy Baseball Team?”
 You’ll get over your scoffing, I have faith in you.
-This is the best 2014 fantasy baseball team that I can put together when drafting from my top 100 for 2014 fantasy baseball and top 400 for 2014 fantasy baseball.
+This is the best 2015 fantasy baseball team that I can put together when drafting from my top 100 for 2015 fantasy baseball and top 400 for 2015 fantasy baseball.
 Honestly, I could draft another 25 teams from those lists, and they’d all be different, but equally terrific… Well, one of the twenty-five would only be almost terrific, but it would be really hard to tell which one that is.
 If I took Adam Jones in the 1st round, everything after would change.
+If I took Anthony Rendon in the 1st round, everything after would change.
 For this exercise, I’m taking Mike Trout first, because, well, I have him first overall.
-Until pick 100, I’m taking one guy somewhere in every twelve picks.
-It would be nice if I was in a league where someone drafted Darvish and Kershaw in the first round and I was able to take Prince Fielder in the 2nd round (which is likely), but since Trout and him are in my first 10 picks, according to the rules I’ve set up for myself, I can’t take them both.
+Until pick 100, I’m taking one guy somewhere in every fifteen picks.
+It would be nice if I was in a league where someone drafted F-Her and Kershaw in the first round and I was able to take Anthony Rizzo in the 2nd round (which is likely), but since Trout and him are in my first 10 picks, according to the rules I’ve set up for myself, I can’t take them both.
 Then, as we all know, once you get into the 100’s, there’s wide gaps between ADP and where players are actually taken.
 People tend to look at team need over value.
 So for this exercise, once I get to pick #101, I’m going to pick two players every twenty picks.
 Finally, because there is so much latitude in the last 200, I gave myself free reign to fill up my team.
 Throughout the draft, I also gave myself the ability to reach to a lower draft pick, but not reach forward.
+Or reach around, if you’re feeling frisky.
 It should still be my ideal team… Or not.
 Let’s see, shall we?
-Bee tee dubya, this team is 5×5, one catcher, 5 OFs, MI, CI, 1 UT, 9 P, 3 bench, just like the Razzball Commenter Leagues that are signing up still.
-(Yes, we need commissioners.
-I’m shooting for 70 leagues, but we need your help!
-Wow, I just sounded like FDR.)
-Anyway, here’s the best 2014 fantasy baseball team:Please, blog, may I have some more?
+Bee tee dubya, this team is 5×5, one catcher, 5 OFs, MI, CI, 1 UT, 9 P, 3 bench, just like the Razzball Commenter Leagues (Go sign up or start a league).
+Anyway, here’s the best 2015 fantasy baseball team:Please, blog, may I have some more?